R0mb0/Mandala_coloring_PDF_generator/README.md

 - **Missing dependencies:** The script will show install instructions for your OS.
 - **LaTeX errors:** Make sure `pdflatex` is installed and in your PATH.
 - **Images not centered:** Check your LaTeX installation and make sure you're using the latest version of the code.
+- **Windows pip issue:** See the detailed guide in the Windows installation section above.

 ---